-Acoustic guitars with built in pickups often sound wonderful unplugged but lose their natural colour and tone the moment they’re amplified.
-Worse still, your amplified sound may be noisy, distorted, sensitive to feedback, or just sound lacklustre compared to the guitar au natural.
+Acoustic guitars with built-in pickups sound wonderful unplugged but lose their natural color and tone the moment they are amplified.
+Even worst, your amplified guitar’s sound may be noisy, distorted, sensitive to feedback, or sound lackluster compared to how your guitar sounds typically.

 The reason?
-Your pickup’s built in preamp isn’t fit for purpose.
-The guy who sold you the guitar might have said your preamp was the bomb – well, he was trying to sell you the guitar, right.
-If you don’t have a built in preamp (you have what is called a ‘passive pick up’) then you most certainly need an external preamp.
+Your pickup’s built-in, factory installed preamp is no good.
+The guy who sold you the guitar might have said your preamp was amazing – well, he was trying to sell you the guitar, right.

-External preamps help to boost the signal before it reaches an amp giving a far superior signal going into the amp.
-They also give you a level of control over the sound that’s impossible to achieve in built in preamps.
+So what do external preamps do exactly?
+They help to boost the signal before it reaches an amp and provides a superior signal going into the amp.
+They also give you a level of control over the sound that’s impossible to achieve in built-in preamps.

-In this article we’re going to cover what preamps do, the benefits to you the player, how to identify what type of pick up you have, features you’d expect to find on one of these gadgets and finally we’ll recommend some of our favourites on the market.
-If you want a quick glance at the products, here you go (but we suggest you read the whole article first).
+In this article, we’re going to guide you through how to pick the right acoustic guitar preamp.
+Finally, we’ll recommend some of our favorites on the market.
+If you want a glance at the products, here you go.

 At a Glance: Our Choice of the Best Acoustic Guitar Preamps on the Market